Microeinstein/adb-updater/dex-lister/README.md

 | Java JDK              | 8         |                                                                                          |
 | Google Gson           | 2.10.1    | [jar download](https://mavenlibs.com/jar/file/com.google.code.gson/gson)                 |

-The build script can retrieve the framework jar from your phone for development purposes, but it's discouraged for distribution since it can contain specific vendor methods.
+The build script can retrieve the framework jar from your device for development purposes, but it's discouraged for distribution since it can contain specific vendor methods.

 Instead, use [this script](../bin/get-lineageos-libs.sh) which downloads the latest LineageOS OTA update for Pixel 4 "flame",